thewebplatform/polymer-codelab-Devfest2014/README.md

 <link rel="stylesheet" href="styles/main.css" shim-shadowdom>
 ...
 ```
+Congratulations!
+Hopefully you have a working application with very little coding using these elements.
+You can now move on to `step-1`.
+If for any reason you are unable to complete this step you can checkout the next step, diff the steps, or repeat this step by checking out `step-0` again.
 ##### Step 1 : Menus & Items
 ##### Step 2 : Main Content Sections
 ##### Step 3 : Views & Data Binding